-Real-time location systems (RTLS) are everywhere, and yet most people either don’t know about them or have only heard of them in passing.
+Real-time location systems (RTLS) systems are everywhere, and yet most people either don’t know about them or have only heard of them in passing.

 There’s a lot to learn, but they can be very profitable.
 The RTLS market is expected to reach $10.3 billion by 2025, which has turned them into a major decision factor for entrepreneurs and business owners this year.

-The thing that makes real-time location systems such as RTLS such a game-changer is that they enable companies to provide location-based services at scale.
+The thing that makes real-time location systems RTLS such a game-changer is that they enable companies to provide location-based services at scale.
 By fully taking advantage of location technologies, an entrepreneur can save money, time, and resources, while putting an end to the monotony of dealing with purely approximate data—where you know exactly where the asset is but can’t be bothered to determine its exact location.

-The goal of RTLS is to track people and assets in real time.
+The goal of the RTLS system is to track people and assets in real time.
 Applications include supply chain management, healthcare, manufacturing, security, transportation, workplace safety and much more.
 It’s already being used by forward-thinking enterprises like Walmart and Amazon.